godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 _______

-All we need to do make the ammo pick ups work is add a new function to the player.
+All we need to do for making the ammo pick ups work is to add a new function to the player.
 Open ``Player.gd`` and add the following function:

 ::